-- Your financial advisor and tax professional can help estimate the number of years when the benefits of an IRA rollover could overtake the NUA benefits.
+- Us and tax professional can help estimate the number of years when the benefits of an IRA rollover could overtake the NUA benefits.
 This could factor into your decisions — for example, if your life expectancy is low or you will want access to the cash soon, NUA could be the better option.

 - Continuing to hold a significant amount of employer stock may not provide proper diversification for your asset allocation strategy and may not support your financial goals, risk tolerance and time horizon.

 - Employer retirement plans under ERISA generally offer bankruptcy and creditor protections.
 IRA assets offer some similar protections, depending on the state.